On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$

 \begin{lemma} Let $(G,k,r)$ be a nice instance of \undiPathR.
 Let $P$ be an $r$-simple $k'$-path in $G$ for some integer $k'\geq 2k$.
 Then, $G$ has an $r$-simple $k''$-path $Q$, for some integer $k''\in\{k,k+1,\ldots,2k\}$, such that $Q_{\mathrm{simple}}$ is a subgraph of $P_{\mathrm{simple}}$ that is not equal to $P_{\mathrm{simple}}$. \end{lemma}

-We proceed by adapting Lemma \ref{lem:Psimple} to undirected graphs.
-Having Lemma \ref{lem:shortenPathUndirected} at hand, the arguments used to prove Lemma \ref{lem:Psimple} directly extend to prove this lemma as well, where one only has to view edges $\{u,v\}$ in $P_{\mathrm{simple}}$ as cycles $u-v-u$.
+Similarly, Lemma \ref{lem:Psimple} is adaptable to undirected graphs.
+Having Lemma \ref{lem:shortenPathUndirected} at hand, the arguments used to prove Lemma \ref{lem:Psimple} directly extend to prove the adaptation below as well, where one only has to view edges $\{u,v\}$ in $P_{\mathrm{simple}}$ as cycles $u-v-u$.

 \begin{lemma} Let $(G,k,r)$ be a nice \yes-instance of \undiPathR.
 Then, $G$ has an $r$-simple $k'$-path $P$, for some $k'\in\{k,k+1,\ldots,2k\}$, that satisfies the following two properties. \begin{enumerate} \item $P_{\mathrm{simple}}^{-r}$ is edgeless. \item Every two distinct vertices in $V(P,r)$ have at most one common neighbor in $P_{\mathrm{simple}}$ that does not belong to $V(P,r)$. \end{enumerate} \end{lemma}